What is the Lymphatic System?

 Contraindications of MLD

-Despite the great variety of applications for Lymph Therapy (MLD), contraindications for this therapy exists.
+Despite the great variety of applications for Lymphatic Therapy (MLD), contraindications for this therapy exists.
 I have provided a list below of reasons where MLD cannot be applied.
 However other modalities can be used until these conditions subside.

 - Acute Infections